Connecting Art Histories in the Museum. The Mediterranean and Asia

-Museums play a key role in the on-going redefinition of art and art history in the global perspectives of the 21st century.
-The Staatliche Museen zu Berlin with their universal collections participate in this process in a particular way, offering a unique opportunity for research using multidisciplinary approaches on artefacts from different cultures and civilizations.
+Museums play a key role in the ongoing redefinition of art and art history and their relation to aesthetics, anthropology, and politics in the decentralized, globalized twenty-first century.
+With their »universal« collections and ongoing remodellation, the Staatliche Museen zu Berlin offer a unique opportunity for research using multidisciplinary approaches on artifacts from different cultures and civilizations.